Tonsillitis: Diagnosis

-The possibility of GABHS infection increases with increasing score.
+The possibility of GABHS infection increases with a higher score.
 The probability for getting GABHS is 2 to 23% for the score of 1, and 25 to 85% for the score of 4.

 The diagnosis of GABHS tonsillitis can be confirmed by culture of samples obtained by swabbing the throat and plating them on blood agar medium.
-This small percentage of false-negative results are part of the characteristics of the tests used but are also possible if the person has received antibiotics prior to testing.
-Identification requires 24 to 48 hours by culture but rapid screening tests (10–60 minutes), which have a sensitivity of 85–90%, are available.
-In 40% of the people without any symptoms, the throat culture can be positive.
+This small percentage of false-negative results is part of the characteristics of the tests used, but it is also possible if the person has received antibiotics before testing.
+Identification requires 24 to 48 hours by culture.
+Rapid screening tests (10–60 minutes) that have a sensitivity of 85–90% are available.
+In 40% of people without any symptoms, the throat culture can be positive.
 Therefore, throat culture is not routinely used in clinical practice for the detection of GABHS.

+The Centor and McIsaac scores are equally ineffective at identifying patients who need antibiotics presenting with pharyngitis at hospitals.
+Too many true positive cases are missed, and too many false positives are treated, leading to the overprescription of antibiotics.